yidie/STAT545-hw-Feng-Yidie/hw04/Tidy_data_and_joins.md

     ## 4        Mali    Africa  1957  35.307  4241884   490.3822         NA
     ## 5 New Zealand   Oceania  1987  74.320  3317166 19007.1913   southern

--   We can see that 'inner\_join()' returns all the information possessed by the common countries appeared in both dataframes.
+-   We can see that `inner_join()` returns all the information possessed by the common countries appeared in both dataframes.
 Both dataframes have "Afghanistan", "Costa Rica", "Greece" and "New Zealand".
 So it returns these countries with the corresponding information from gapminder1 and gapminder2 .

 ``` r
 inner_join(gapminder1,gapminder2)